 2. "Boot Scootin' Boogie" - Brooks & Dunn

 From the start, this song was destined to be a classic of country line dancing.
 It is, after all, a tribute to country line dancing.
-There are at least 16 different dances associated with the song, although there is a version choreographed for the original Asleep at the Wheel release by Bill Bader which has set six consecutive world records as
+There are at least 16 different dances associated with the song, although there is a version choreographed for the original Asleep at the Wheel release by Bill Bader which has set six consecutive world records for World's Largest Line Dance.

 1. "Achy Breaky Heart" - Billy Ray Cyrus